Protocol Details

 INCLUSION CRITERIA:

 1. Women with a past perimenopause-related depression (within 12 years).
-The diagnosis of perimenopause-related depression will be based on a history of a past depressive episode (major or minor depression confirmed by Structured Clinical Interview for DSM-V (SCID)) at midlife in association with menstrual cycle irregularity (and possibly hot flushes and/or vaginal dryness) and in whom menopausal hormone therapy was reported to improve their depression at any time within the prior twelve years.
+The diagnosis of perimenopause-related depression will be based on a history of a past depressive episode (major or minor depression confirmed by Structured Clinical Interview for Diagnostic and Statistical Manual (DSM)-V (SCID)) at midlife in association with menstrual cycle irregularity (and possibly hot flushes and/or vaginal dryness) and in whom menopausal hormone therapy was reported to improve their depression at any time within the prior twelve years.
 All women participating in this protocol will be screened with psychiatric, medical, and reproductive evaluations to confirm they are in good medical health.

 2. Age 45 to 65